Emmanuelle Guyon, the mirror of your emotions

 The hypocephalus of Harnetatf which belonged to the Egyptian priest Horndjitef

-We have created a second Egyptian hypocephalus necklace, known as the Hypocephalus of Djed-Hor.
-This jewel presents an even greater wealth of hieroglyphs than the first, including a text whose origin has been explained to us in detail.
-It was discovered in the Egyptian city of Abydos and is dated between 380 and 332 BC.
-It belonged to the priest Djed-Hor and is currently housed at the Museum of Fine Arts in Boston, USA, where it continues to fascinate visitors with its beauty and profound significance.
+We have created a second necklace inspired by an Egyptian hypocephalus, known as the Hypocephalus of Djed-Hor.
+This piece showcases an even greater richness of hieroglyphs compared to our first creation.
+The Hypocephalus of Djed-Hor was discovered in the sacred city of Abydos, a site closely associated with the worship of Osiris, the god of death and resurrection.
+This piece dates from between 380 and 332 BC and belonged to the priest Djed-Hor.
+It is now housed at the Museum of Fine Arts in Boston, where it continues to captivate visitors with its artistic beauty and profound symbolism.

 Hypocephalus necklace of Djed-Hor inspired by the Egyptian mortuary object